rahulshankariyer/PortolioProject/README.md

 #### a.
 Diabetes Dataset

-The Diabetes Dataset contains 20 Clinical Attributes along with a binary attribute that denotes whether the patient has Diabetes or not.
+The Diabetes Dataset contains 20 Clinical Attributes along with a binary attribute that denotes whether the patient has Diabetes or not, which is based on the 20 Clinical Attributes.

 #### b.
 Cancer Dataset

-The Cancer Dataset contains 9 Clinical Attributes along with a binary attribute that denotes whether the patient has Cancer or not.
+The Cancer Dataset contains 9 Clinical Attributes along with a binary attribute that denotes whether the patient has Cancer or not, which is based on the 9 Clinical Attributes.

 #### c.
 Herbal Plants Dataset